Aquatic Biologist and Regional Director

 Tim is an avid archer and when he isn’t working you can find him in the woods hunting or shooting in the National Archery Shooters Association (ASA) tournament circuit.

 Steven is level 1A certified with the Georgia Soil and Water Conservation Commission, is an experienced licensed trapper in Georgia and is certified as an aquatic pesticide applicator in Georgia.

 Steven moved to Alpharetta, Georgia from Michigan at a young age and has fished or explored many of the local waterbodies over the years.
 When he is not on the water for work, Steven can usually be found fishing or competing in a local disc golf tournament.
 He has been an avid fisherman ever since he could cast a rod and travels throughout the Southeast competing in professional bass fishing tournaments.

 Peyton Woods is an aquatic scientist at SOLitude.
 Peyton provides clients with sustainable lake and pond management solutions, and creates customized plans specific to their objectives and desires for their property and water resources.
-He is also a certified pesticide applicator by the state of Georgia.
+He is also a certified pesticide applicator in Georgia, Virginia, Tennessee, North Carolina and Alabama.

 Peyton earned his Bachelor of Science degree with a concentration in Aquatic Sciences from the Warnell School of Forestry and Natural Resources at the University of Georgia (UGA) in 2015.
 During his time at UGA, Peyton researched potential bioaccumulation of a toxic strain of Cyanobacteria which was growing on Hydrilla in Lake Thurmond Reservoir in Georgia.
 The research led to the discovery of a disease called Avian Vacuolar Myelinopathy (AVM), which affects the myelin sheath of the brain in birds that consume the Cyanobacteria infested Hydrilla.